AshwinRaam/TreeCut/README.md

 - Hit the '+" button.
 - Select "Artifact"
 - Add the artifact you created earlier.
-- Go back to the "Server" tab
+  - You'll notice if you go back to the "Server" tab that the URL has changed.
-- Change the Application Server to "http://localhost:8080/TreeCut".
 - (optional) Change the name of the deployment config if it was not automatically assigned.
   - Tomcat [version] is usually the default.
 - Hit "OK"